Anushka091922/Codeher-EduHub/README.md

 Fully implemented features:
-● Have successfully added all the free courses which are available on various platforms including coursera, udemy, edx etc.
+● Have successfully added all the free courses which are available on various platforms including Coursera, udemy, edx, etc.
-● Developed the saperate login for the students and the course administrator ● Successfully included the feature of advanced search for seamless searching of the courses
+● Developed separate login for the students and the course administrator ● Successfully included the feature of advanced search for seamless searching of the courses
 Partially implemented features:
-● Screen reading feature for the spacially abled people making them easy to access the website.
+● Screen reading feature for the specially-abled people making them easy to access the website.

 # FUTURE SCOPE:

-1. Implementing the summary feature for the last time revision of the for the students.
+1. Implementing the summary feature for the last time revision for the students.
-2. Creating the workspace where the students pursuing the same course can share their handwritten notes for other to access them.
+2. Creating a workspace where the students pursuing the same course can share their handwritten notes for others to access them.

 # APPLICATIONS: